e-mail: bok@dhit.pl

 • Thanks to their high temperature resistance, they can operate (depending on the form) even at temperatures up to 230°C and above...

-• Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.
+• Key role in modern technologies – find application in hard drives, electric motors, medical devices or other modern machines.

 Disadvantages of neodymium magnets:

-• Possible danger arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of children's health.
-Additionally, miniscule components of these devices have the potential to hinder the diagnostic process when they are in the body.
+• Health risk associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
+Additionally, miniscule components of these magnets are able to hinder the diagnostic process after entering the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.